 Want to discover whether International Business at HAN is the right choice for you?
 Experience it for yourself at an Open Day.
 Our students and staff look forward to meeting you there!

 As an international business professional, you need solid research skills.
 For example, when you want to expand your business into new markets.
 Or create a strategic plan.
 Throughout this degree, you get hands-on experience with research.
 During the team projects, for example.
 Also, when you do your graduation project.
 This way you can validate the choices you make and give sound advice.

 The 4th and final year of your degree: your graduation year.
 Prepare to operate as a young professional in international business.
 Work on an individual research project in the 1st semester.
 And embark on your graduation internship in the 2nd semester.

 First you follow a number of modules to prepare yourself for the international business arena.
 Then you get stuck into an individual research project.
 The topic?
 You can choose a topic that fits in with your personal career ambitions.
 In this project you assume the role of consultant who is developing a selling tool.
 A tool based on a short-cycle research methodology.

 In your final semester you intern at a company in an international business context.
 Develop and show your professional competence by performing complex tasks and activities in the fields of marketing & sales, finance, organization & change, communication or supply chain management.
 You’ll work with a large degree of autonomy.
 But you have to prove you’re able to integrate various competencies at the level of a starting professional.
 How do you show this?
 Through a portfolio and a criterium-based interview.

 Bachelor of Business Administration

 Your reward after 4 years of dedicated study: a Bachelor of Business Administration.
 Great work!
+The program you've completed is accredited by the Accreditation Organization of the Netherlands and Flanders (NVAO).
+That means you now have an internationally recognized degree.
 Ready to start your international career?
 Or want to get your master degree?

 Bachelor of Business Administration